 About Bahria Dastarkhwan

 Bahria Dastarkhawan, a social project by the Bahria Town, is solely committed to feeding the underprivileged segment of society without any discrimination of creed, gender, or race.
-It has 12 outlets in Lahore alone and is also operational in other cities, like Multan, Peshawar, and Faisalabad, etc. The Bahria Dastarkhwanis entirely funding by Malik Riaz, Chairman of Bahria Town, and doesn’t seek external aid from any national or international platforms.
+Bahria Dastarkhwan Lahore is providing free meals and has 12 outlets in Lahore alone.
+It is operational in many cities across Pakistan, like Multan, Peshawar, and Faisalabad, etc. The Bahria Dastarkhwanis entirely funding by Malik Riaz, Chairman of Bahria Town, and doesn’t seek external aid from any national or international platforms.

 What it Offers

 The magnitude of the initiative is impressive, to say the least.
-An average of 1400 to 1500 people are being fed on a daily basis.
+An average of 1400 to 1500 people are being fed on a daily basis, that’s approximately 42 000 people a month.
 The manager stressed that the quality of food is their utmost priority; any dubious food item fails to gain the approval of the selection authority.
 Moreover, their cooks are particularly trained and instructed to maintain the highest standards of hygiene.